 Overtime is undoubtedly a significant part of working life in Japan.
 However, it is not mandatory in all cases, as many believe.
 The law protects workers from excessive demands, although the work culture still exerts considerable pressure on employees to extend their hours.

-How Overtime Works in Japan?
+How Does Overtime Work in Japan?

 Mutual Consent is Necessary